Osteopathic Manipulation Therapy for Cerebral Palsy

 Osteopathic medicine is a specialized area of medicine practiced by trained medical professionals.
 One of the most important tools these doctors use is called osteopathic manipulation therapy, or OMT.
 It is a gentle manipulation of the musculoskeletal system that is supposed to relieve symptoms and improve overall wellness in patients.

 There is limited research into how OMT can help children with cerebral palsy, but some studies have been done and the results are mixed.
-Some show that it can help, while others cast doubt on these results.
 Many of the studies are small or limited in some way, but there is some evidence that OMT can help children with cerebral palsy move better and feel better.

 What are Osteopathic Medicine and OMT?

 A doctor of osteopathic medicine, also known as a DO, is a licensed physician, similar to an MD, or medical doctor.
 They have the same training and ability to diagnose, treat, and prescribe medications to patients, but they also went to school to learn a unique way to practice medicine.
-DOs take a holistic and a preventative approach with patients and they also focus on the musculoskeletal system, how it is related to disease and how it can be manipulated for treatment.
+DOs take a holistic, preventative approach with patients with a focus on the musculoskeletal system, how it is related to disease and how it can be manipulated for treatment.

 OMT and Cerebral Palsy

-Because children with cerebral palsy suffer from a variety of symptoms related to the musculoskeletal system, OMT is often used as an alternative or complementary therapy.
+Because children with cerebral palsy suffer from a variety of symptoms related to the musculoskeletal system, OMT is often used as a alternative therapy.
 It is sometimes used as a complement to more traditional therapies like physical and occupational therapies, surgery, and pain medication.
-The purposes of using OMT for these children are multiple: to relieve symptoms, to relieve pain, to improve mobility, to reduce spasticity, and more.
-The question of whether or not OMT works for children with cerebral palsy has been addressed in several medical and research studies.
+The purposes of using OMT for these children are multiple: to relieve symptoms, to relieve pain, to improve mobility, to reduce spasticity, and more..

 Cranial Osteopathy and Spastic Cerebral Palsy